jdmar3/inls718/schedule/index.md

 ### <span id="session8"></span>\#8: Literature searching review lab (some practice in expressing your own information needs)

-Due: Brief description for [Diary and Analysis of an Information Seeking Event](/assignments/#eventdiary)

 Bring your laptop to class.

 Koufogiannakis, D. (2013).
 EBLIP7 Keynote: What we talk about when we